RiverLeeGitHub/ConsoleMonopoly-/README.md

 ![](https://raw.githubusercontent.com/RiverLeeGitHub/ConsoleMonopolyGame/master/screenshots/GameInstruction.png)<br>

 ## Notice
 Microsoft Windows console is a recommended place to run this program.
 And unfortunately there is no English translation of this game.
-BTW, the coding way needs to support Chinese characters.
+BTW, UTF-8 is needed to support Chinese characters.